graph-massivizer/graph-massivizer-toolkit/README.md

 # Graph-Massivizer Toolkit
-The Graph-Massivizer Toolkit is an integrated platform that leverages the unique researched functionalities in each separate Graph-Massivizer tool.
-In the integrated toolkit, algorithms that perform basic graph operations (BGO) developed by Graph-Inceptor and Graph-Scrutinizer as well as other open source libraries are integrated so that they can be executed efficiently and in a green-aware fashion within diverse hardware environments according to the advanced techniques developed by Graph-Optimizer, Graph-Greenifier, and Graph-Choreographer.
+The Graph-Massivizer Toolkit is a loosely integrated toolkit that leverages the unique researched functionalities in each separate Graph-Massivizer tool.
+In the toolkit, algorithms that perform basic graph operations (BGO) developed by Graph-Inceptor and Graph-Scrutinizer as well as other open source libraries are integrated so that they can be executed efficiently and in a green-aware fashion within diverse hardware environments according to the advanced techniques developed by Graph-Optimizer, Graph-Greenifier, and Graph-Choreographer.

 The architecture of the Graph-Massivizer distributed graph processing engine is designed for scalable execution across the compute continuum, including cloud, HPC and edge environments - leveraging both CPU and GPU resources.

+![Architecture](https://github.com/graph-massivizer/.github/blob/public-update/figs/overview.png)

+## Graph-Massivizer Tools

+### Graph-Inceptor
+The [Graph-Inceptor](https://github.com/graph-massivizer/graph-inceptor) tool is comprised of two distinct tools serving different use cases for ingesting and processing massive graphs.

+- [GraphMa](https://github.com/graph-massivizer/graph-inceptor-graphma), a component of the Graph-Inceptor tool, integrates principles of pipeline computation using modular, composable functions to provide structured graph data analysis and processing using computational abstractions such as computation as type, higher-order traversal abstraction, and directed data-transfer protocol.

+- The [ETL Pipeline](https://github.com/graph-massivizer/graph-inceptor-etl-pipeline) creates KGs and stores them in batches from large data sources using semantic mappings deployed on a scalable IT cloud infrastructure consisting of servers and storage systems.

+### Graph-Scrutinizer
+[Graph-Scrutinizer](https://github.com/graph-massivizer/graph-scrutinizer) provides various BGO analytics, such as sampling, summarisation, traversal, or ML (e.g., GNN) algorithms, translated into optimised implementations for heterogeneous hardware (HPC, edge, cloud).
+Examples of the Graph-Scrutinizer algorithms that can be used in BGOs include [TS2G2](https://github.com/graph-massivizer/ts2g2) and [Go Network](https://github.com/graph-massivizer/go-network).

+### Graph-Optimizer
+[Graph-Optimizer](https://github.com/graph-massivizer/graph-optimizer) combines analytical models, micro-benchmarking, graph sampling, simulation, and automated validation, to predict the performance and energy footprint of a given graph processing workload.

+### Graph-Greenifier
+[Graph-Greenifier](https://github.com/graph-massivizer/graph-greenifier) is a simulation tool for data centre operators and application developers to create scenarios that quantify the carbon impact of workloads on different locations and hardware, making informed decisions.

+### Graph-Choreographer
+[Graph-Choreographer](https://github.com/graph-massivizer/graph-choreographer) is a serverless orchestration tool for executing single, ensemble and batch graph applications on the computing continuum, scheduled using performance and energy tradeoffs.

+# Graph-Massivizer Toolkit Simulation
+For local testing and development of BGO functionalities, a simulation is provided by the project.
+This simulation was initially created for validation and testing purposes to ensure compatibility of the separate tool funtionalities.
 It follows a master--worker paradigm with two main roles: the centralized Workload Manager to coordinate opimization and scheduling, and decentralized Task Managers for executing BGOs.
 These components, supported by Docker-based container orchestration, monitoring services, and a ZooKeeper-based coordination layer, ensure fault-tolerance and system observability.

-![Architecture](https://github.com/graph-massivizer/.github/blob/public-update/figs/overview.png)

 ## Workload Manager
 The Workload Manager is a centralized component running on the master node, acting as the global orchestrator of graph workflows submitted by users.
 Upon receiving a workflow (as a DAG), it validates its structure and decomposes it into BGOs, such as filtering, traversal, or PageRank.
 Its internal modules are: